TheBlueDragon2/UmberGate/Session 02 Prep – First Steps into the Umberwilds.md

 ### Key Clues (found during/after combat or by careful search)
 1. **Cocooned Scout** – One warden still breathing, pinned high in living vines.
 Early Glass Plague crystals glitter on arms and neck.
 Delirious mutters: “The Maker… promised perfection… metal that never breaks… no more pain…”
 2. Logbook -  log is in common and shows that the wardens have been tracked and monitored for the last two weeks.
-Journal page (Nyx hook: "He replaces the weak parts.").
+3. On body of Warden - Journal page (Nyx hook: "He replaces the weak parts?").
-3. Humanoid tracks are also around
+4. Humanoid tracks are also around

 ### Player Choices & Contingencies
 - **Fight** – Straightforward but messy; blights try to grapple and drag PCs into trees (Strength save DC 13 or restrained).